 Will An Air Purifier Help With Mold?

-Naturally, our customers want to reduce the health risks that are associated with mold.
+Naturally, our customers want to reduce the health risks associated with mold.
 One of the questions that visitors to Air Oasis may have is, “Will an air purifier help with mold?”
 The answer to that question is a resounding yes.
 Air purifiers are designed to clean the air by removing allergens such as mold.
 Utilizing its advanced technology, our purifiers safely kill and remove indoor mold and mold spores.
 We have two air purifier models, both of which will safely kill mold.

 The IonicAir™ will produce ions with its bi-polar and AHPCO® technology to seek out and neutralize airborne mold.
 AHPCO® is an advanced and proprietary technology that improves upon the basic PCO technology found in air purifiers today.
 The iAdaptAir® layers silver ion technology with HEPA and carbon filtration to pull in and trap particles.

 How to Test for Black Mold in My House

 Before you buy an air purifier to combat mold and other allergens, you might want to know what the indoor air quality in your home is.
 You may be wondering, “Where can I learn how to test for black mold in my house?”
 Air quality Petri dish test kits are available across the web.
 These tests can be done before and after the use of an air purifier to illustrate any improvements and do not need to be sent out to a lab for results.